 Integration types

-When integrating with the Salto KS APIs, you will receive a client ID and, depending on the application type you are building, a client secret, which is configured for the specific OpenID Connect flow you will use.
+Every client will receive a client ID and, depending on the application type they are building, a client secret, which is configured for the specific OpenID Connect flow they will use.
 These flows are sometimes referred to as grant types.
 They are not specific to the Salto KS platform, but rather an implementation of the public OpenID Connect protocol, which is also used by other systems on the internet.
 Libraries and frameworks that implement OpenID Connect protocol can also be used by partners integrating with the Salto KS platform.

 The OpenID Foundation website has a list of different OpenID Connect implementations.